< Notes...

 “there really are no uninteresting things...”

-All notes tagged as "unix", in chronological order.
+Found 5 notes tagged as “unix”, as shown below.
+All notes in chronological order.

 This section from the NetBSD man page for the sleep command cannot be funnier, yet completely valid.
 I mean, quite useful if you have the time, right?